UniversalDependencies/docs/_u-overview/morphology.md

 every word can have any number of features, separated by the vertical bar, as in `Gender=Masc|Number=Sing`.

+Analogically to part-of-speech tags, features describe the word form but not necessarily its exact function in the given sentence.
+Most of the features are for locating the form in a slot of a morphological paradigm, and are canonical labels for the slot.
+Thus, for example, the [Voice]() feature is used in Czech to distinguish passive participles (_prodán_ “sold” `Voice=Pass`), which are morphologically distinct from active participles (_prodal_ “sold” `Voice=Act`);
+however, the feature is not used in English, where the same form is used in active and passive constructions alike (cf. _he has sold it_ vs. _it was sold_).
+On the other hand, some word forms are homonymous and context must be used to identify the paradigm slot to which they belong.
+For example, the morphological paradigm of Czech nouns distinguishes nominative and accusative (among other [Case]() values), as in _matka_ “mother” `Case=Nom` vs. _matku_ `Case=Acc`.
+Nevertheless, due to case syncretism, some other lexemes have the same form in these two paradigm slots, e.g. _píseň_ “song” is either `Case=Nom` or `Case=Acc` and it has to be disambiguated by context.

 We provide an <a href="../../u/feat/index.html">inventory of features</a> that are attested in multiple corpora and it is thus desirable that they are encoded in a uniform way.